CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 ![DPA plugin](https://i.imgur.com/wtMLjBs.png)

+# Installation steps

+HostFact:
+1. Create a custom text field, for example 'DPA', in HostFact by navigation to /Pro/customclientfields.php?page=add.
+Write down your entered 'Veldcode'.
+2. Create an email template by navigating to /Pro/templates.php?page=email.
+This email will be send to your debtor after agreeing.
+Once it's saved, click on the newly created email template.
+In the URL you find the template id.
+It's shown in the URL like: &id=6.
+The ID is 6, write that down.

+FTP:
+1. Download and unpack the ZIP: https://github.com/CyberfusionNL/HostFact-Verwerkersovereenkomst/archive/master.zip
+2. After unpacking the ZIP click on the folder 'klantenpaneel', continue clicking on the folder 'custom'.
+3. Upload the complete 'plugins' folder to your your own '/klantenpaneel/custom/' directory on your server.
+4. Open the config file: '/klantenpaneel/custom/plugins/dpa/config.php'.
+Change all 'replaceme' by the correct value.
+5. Finally, upload the PDF containing your DPA to the folder '/klantenpaneel/custom/plugins/dpa/docs/'.
+Make sure the filename is exactly as entered in your config file.

+Note 2: if no PDF has been uploaded 'docs' folder and entered in the config file, visitors of the `klantenpaneel` will see a message saying that the DPA can be signed soon.

+# Optional: Ask debtors to sign
 Asking debtors to accept the DPA plugin throughout the HostFact `klantenpaneel`:

 ![Asking debtors to accept](https://i.imgur.com/LX3OR9A.png)

-# Install

-Note: this documentation, and the plugin, assumes `klantenpaneel` as the directory that the `klantenpaneel` is stored in.
-If you have it in a different directory, or in `/`, simply `grep` through the code and remove or alter `klantenpaneel` so that only `dpa/` or `/dpa` is left.
-Note 2: if no PDF has been uploaded 'docs' folder and entered in the config file, visitors of the `klantenpaneel` will see a message saying that the DPA can be signed soon.

-In /Pro:

-- Create a custom field in HostFact on /Pro/customclientfields.php?page=add .
-For example 'DPA' in capitals (without '') as name and field code ('Veldcode');
-- Create an email template by navigating to /Pro/templates.php?page=email, clicking 'Template toevoegen', selecting 'een standaard template' under "Wat voor template wilt u toevoegen?" and clicking 'Bevestigen'.
-Create a subject and a body (this will be sent to your customer) such as "Thank you for confirming.
-The DPA has been signed."
-Once it's saved, click on the newly created email template and look at the email template in the URL.
-It's shown in the URL like: &id=6 (the ID is 6, write that down)

-In FTP:

-- Upload this plugin to klantenpaneel/custom/plugins
-- In the file 'klantenpaneel/custom/plugins/dpa/config.php', change all 'replaceme' config variables to your fieldcode, template id and PDF filename.
-- Finally, upload the PDF containing your DPA to the folder docs/.
-Make sure the filename is exactly as entered in your config file.

-# Optional: Ask debtors to sign

 You can use the following code in your custom/views/header.phtml to show a message to all debtors that haven't signed the DPA yet in the `klantenpaneel`.
 Below code will check if the debtor has agreed to the DPA yet, and if not, a message will be shown.